bairblog/bairblog.github.io/_posts/2018-08-06-recurrent.md

-This evidence leads us to conjecture: **Recurrent models *trained in practice* are effectively feed-forward.** This could happen either because truncated backpropagation time cannot learn patterns significantly longer than $k$ steps, or, more provocatively, because models *trainable by gradient descent* cannot have long-term memory.
+This evidence leads us to conjecture: **Recurrent models *trained in practice* are effectively feed-forward.** This could happen either because truncated backpropagation through time cannot learn patterns significantly longer than $k$ steps, or, more provocatively, because models *trainable by gradient descent* cannot have long-term memory.

 In [our recent paper](https://arxiv.org/abs/1805.10369), we study the gap between recurrent and feed-forward models trained using gradient descent.
 We